Somerville (WA)

 An assessment of population growth drivers in Somerville reveals an overall ranking slightly below national averages considering recent, and medium term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections, released in 2023 based on 2022 data.
-Examining future trends, a population increase just below the median of non-metropolitan areas nationally is expected for Somerville (WA) SA2, with an estimated increase of 464 persons to 2041, reflecting an 8.9% gain over the 17 years.
+For areas not covered by this data and for estimating growth post-2032, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Considering these projections, the suburb is expected to grow by 473 persons to reach a total of 4,814 by 2041, reflecting an increase of approximately 9.1% over 17 years.

 Frequently Asked Questions - Population